Order of Saint Augustine: Priories

-As of 2006 there were 148 active Augustinian priories in Europe, including Germany, The Netherlands, Belgium, Poland, Ireland, England, Scotland, the Czech Republic, Austria, Italy, Malta, Portugal, Spain and Spanish houses in the Philippines.
+As of 2006 there were 148 active Augustinian priories in Europe, including Germany, The Netherlands, Belgium, Poland, Ireland, England, the Czech Republic, Austria, Italy, Malta, Portugal, and Spain.
 This includes 1,031 friars in solemn vows, and 76 in simple vows.
 As of 2021, the German Province had eleven priories, and about 110 members.

 Worldwide there are nearly 2,800 Augustinian friars working in: